-The youth can participate in these activities individually, in small groups, or as a class.
+The youth can participate in these activities individually, in small groups, or as a class or quorum.
 Remember that the best ideas will come to you as you consider the needs of the youth you teach.

 Invite the youth to look for answers to your questions or questions they have about the doctrine and discuss what they find.

 Invite the youth to find words, phrases, and examples that help them understand the doctrine.